rubenflamshepherd/UltimateStatisticsAnalysis/README.md

 Points are separated by lines contains a single '#'.
 Players are noted within a single possession as three letter acronyms.
 Players are separated within a possession by a dash.
-  Example: Rub-Chr-Tif
+  - Example: Rub-Chr-Tif
-  - Indicated Rub threw to Chr attempted to throw to Tif (incomplete)
+    - Indicates Rub threw to Chr who attempted to throw to Tif (incomplete)

 Last pair of acronyms indicate players who were involved in turning the disc over.
 If a point is scored then the possession ends in '-p' If a point ends a game then the possession ends in '-g'